 1 hurt in Myrtle Beach shooting

-MYRTLE BEACH, SC (WMBF) - Myrtle Beach police are investigating an early Monday morning shooting that hurt one person.
+MYRTLE BEACH, SC (WMBF) - Myrtle Beach police are investigating an early Friday morning shooting that left one person hurt.

-Officers were called out around 1:25 a.m. to the 1800th block of South Ocean Boulevard.
+Police were called out at 1:50 a.m. to the 900 block of Chester Street.

-The victim is currently getting treatment but is expected to be okay.

-“Expect to see additional law enforcement presence in the area while the incident is being investigated,” police stated in a Facebook post.
+The person hurt was taken to the hospital for treatment.
+Police say there will be an increased law enforcement presence in the area as they investigate.

 Copyright 2023 WMBF.
 All rights reserved.